Yasashari/C4-contest/assymetry2.md

 # Function withdraw may be reverted due to hardcoded slipage during market turbulance conditions.

 WstEth.sol has a hardcoded maxSlipage as 1%.
-It could revert the withdraw function sudden crash of price.
+It could revert the withdraw function during sudden price crashing.
 ## Proof of Concept

     35  maxSlippage = (1 * 10 ** 16); // 1%